aniket-work/Lets-Build-Real-Time-Fare-Optimization-for-Airlines-Using-AI-Agents-/README.md

 **Install Project Dependencies:**

-Follow these steps to set up and run the 'How Multi-AI Agents Collaborate to Build Winning Product Development Strategies' project:
+Follow these steps to set up and run the 'Let's Build Real Time Fare Optimization for Airlines Using AI Agents ' project:

 1. Navigate to your project directory:
    ```